sammcj/Ender-3-V2-Neo/README.md

 The Spider hot end that comes with the Titan extruder kit is a bit different from the v1 and v3 spider.

+Note: The carriage plate pictured here is NOT the Neo version!
+It's from a Ender 3 v2 (non-neo).

 ![images/creality-spider-titan-measurements-2023.jpeg](images/creality-spider-titan-measurements-2023.jpeg)

 ## Software